2nd Moroccan Infantry Division

 The 2nd Moroccan Infantry Division (2^{e} Division d'Infanterie Marocaine, 2^{e} DIM) was an infantry division of the Army of Africa (Armée d'Afrique) which participated in World War II.

 Created in Morocco following the liberation of French North Africa, the division fought in Italy, metropolitan France and in Germany.
-It particularly distinguished itself in Italy in 1944 within the French Expeditionary Corps led by the General Alphonse Juin, and later in the Liberation of France as part of the French 1st Army under General Jean de Lattre de Tassigny.
+It particularly distinguished itself in Italy in 1944 within the French Expeditionary Corps led by General Alphonse Juin, and later in the Liberation of France as part of the French 1st Army under General Jean de Lattre de Tassigny.

 World War II

 Italian campaign

 Formed in Morocco since May 1943, it embarked in Bizerte in November 1943 and was the first French division which landed in Italy.

 It was engaged in the Monte-Cassino in the Apennine Mountains in the Scapoli-Pantano sector and fought in the Battles of San Michele de Pantano (December 12 to 22, 1943), Mainarde (December 23 to 29, 1943), Costa San Pietro and Monacasale (January 12-15, 1944), and Monte-Croce (January 21, 1944).

 On May 11, 1944 it took a leading part in the Battle of Garigliano by seizing Monte Majo.
 The Division pursued the enemy in the direction of Rome from May 23 to June 4, 1944 and marched through Rome on June 15.
 After this, the Division reached Siena and the Florence.